Dispute Resolution PolicyEffective June 4, 2026

 A clear path when something goes wrong.

-When a job goes sideways, this is how HandyConnect handles it: a structured workflow that prefers direct resolution first, then platform mediation, then binding arbitration.
+When a job goes sideways, this is how HandyConnect handles it: direct resolution first, an administrative platform review for in-app funds, then any legal claims between the proper parties.

 1. Direct Resolution First